-Renters insurance is similar to home insurance.
-However, it does not cover the physical building in which renters have their rental units.
+Renters insurance is similar to home insurance, however, it does not cover the physical building in which renters have their rental units.
 Your landlord will likely have insurance coverage for this.

 Renters insurance will protect personal property, liability, and additional living expenses coverage for the renter.

-The liability coverage portion of rental insurance protects renters if someone is injured while at the renters’ premises.
+The liability coverage portion of renters insurance protects renters if someone is injured while at the renters' premises.
 An example of this may be if someone slips and sustains a bodily injury while in your rental home.
 If the injured person takes legal action, the renter of the premises may be found liable and be required to pay damages.
 Rental property insurance can protect the renter in terms of legal costs and a decision that awards financial damages to the injured person.

 Additional living expenses can also be covered in the event that your rental unit is deemed unlivable and you have to live elsewhere until it is repaired or until you find a new place to live.

-Renters insurance is not required or mandatory in Ontario, however do be aware that many landlords will require that you have insurance before you move into your rental unit.
+Renters insurance is not mandatory in Ontario, however do be aware that many landlords will require that you have insurance before you move into your rental unit.
 The cost of renters insurance is very reasonable given that it covers your belongings, provides coverage if you need to live elsewhere after a significant loss, and protects you in case of a liability issue.

 Remember: no renters insurance means no insurance protection.
 The renter will have to cover the costs of the loss entirely if a they do not have renters insurance and there is a loss..